kmziaur/Digital-Image-processing/README.md

 pip install -r requirements.txt
 ```
 ### 4. Run the Codes
-Exicuting the command like below in your venv terminal you can run the codes.
+Executing the command like below in your venv terminal you can run the codes.
 ```bash
 python3 highpass.py
 ```